-In an effort to enhance the civic activities of Cathedral Square, the second level houses a Community Arena-a space for the people of Christchurch to discuss, debate, share, and celebrate.
-The Community Arena is expressed as a distinct volume within the form of the library, and is positioned to maximise its visual connection to the square.
+To enhance the civic activities of Cathedral Square, the second level houses a Community Arena-a space for the people of Christchurch to discuss, debate, share, and celebrate.
+The Community Arena is expressed as a distinct volume within the library, and is positioned to maximise its visual connection to the square.
 The second level of the library is also home to Ngu Purapura, a children's area named for Ngui Tahu ancestral traditions.
 Ngu Purapura includes a children's reading cave and an activity room.